Paul DeJong Player Props: Cardinals vs. Diamondbacks

-The St. Louis Cardinals and Paul DeJong (.342 slugging percentage over his past 10 games, including one homer), take on starting pitcher Ryne Nelson and the Arizona Diamondbacks at Chase Field, Monday at 9:40 PM ET.
+The St. Louis Cardinals and Paul DeJong (.324 slugging percentage over his past 10 games, including one homer), take on starter Merrill Kelly and the Arizona Diamondbacks at Chase Field, Tuesday at 9:40 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Cubs.
+He racked up two hits (going 2-for-3) in his last appearance against the Diamondbacks.

 Paul DeJong Game Info & Props vs. the Diamondbacks